benwhut/thirdweb-authentication/README.md

 ADMIN_PRIVATE_KEY=111222333xxxyyyzzz
 NEXT_PUBLIC_DOMAIN_NAME=example.com
 ```
-A sample file called `env.local-example` is included.
-Rename it to `.env.local` and change the values accordingly.
+A sample `.env.local` file is included.
+Change the values accordingly.

 Finally, run the project with one of the following commands: